-The Design Center advocates for the value of good design, planning and public policy to support more livable and sustainable communities in the Pittsburgh region.
+The Design is dedicated to design, urban planning and public policy resulting in more livable, equitable and sustainable communities in the Pittsburgh region.

 The Design Center envisions a region where design is accessible, valued and celebrated throughout diverse and connected communities.